-Morris Hospital is pleased to connect members of the community with Philips Lifeline, a medical alert system that enables individuals to live independently and with peace of mind.
+Morris Hospital is pleased to connect members of the community with Lifeline, a medical alert system that enables individuals to live independently and with peace of mind.
 The program has been offered by Morris Hospital since 1985 and has served thousands of individuals – providing everything from lifesaving help, to assistance from a fall, to a comforting phone conversation.
 Since the units are purchased by the Morris Hospital Foundation, subscribers who contract through Morris Hospital are able to receive the best rates around, with maintenance service provided free of charge by Morris Hospital staff and volunteers.

-To speak with a Morris Hospital representative about the Lifeline program, please call (815) 942-2932, Ext.7251.
+To speak with a Morris Hospital representative about Lifeline, please call 815.705.7251.

 For over 20 years, Lifeline has been North America’s leading personal response service.
 Lifeline has helped over 4 million people just like you make their personal declaration of independence.

 Our goal is to give you the confidence to continue to live independently in your own home – doing things for yourself.
 We do this by ensuring that you know whenever you need help, it’s just a button push way.

 To call for help, you simply press the Personal Help Button you wear as a pendant or on a wristband.
 The Personal Help Button activates a small in-home communicator that automatically dials the Lifeline Response Center.
 Within seconds, your call will be answered by one of our caring, highly trained operators (we call them Lifeline Monitors).
 You will never be asked to talk to a machine.
 You might be calling to tell us you have a minor problem that only requires a neighbor to stop by – or you may need an ambulance.

 Whatever you need, we will respond quickly.
 All your important information is immediately available to the Monitor answering your call, so the type of help you need is quickly determined – and we make sure you get it.